wizelineacademy/ror-apprenticeship-q12022/README.md

 > $ brew install ruby

 To set your [Github](https://github.com/) credentials; just sign up through the [Okta System](https://wizeline.okta.com/), when done, login in the same way again.
 Once you are positive you got Github valid credentials, check if you have not received the contributor's invitation to the [repository](https://github.com/wizelineacademy/ror-apprenticeship-q12022), ask your *Discipline Lead* if not.
 Once received, login, fork the repo, clone and work with the forked repository so you can push your files there.
 This is the repo’s [URL](https://github.com/wizelineacademy/ror-apprenticeship-q12022).

+## Mandatory Practice

+In this section, you will be required to accomplish the next tasks.
+Please push your files to the forked repository and then make a pull request into this one once finished.

+Activity 1) Read [this](http://ruby-for-beginners.rubymonstas.org/advanced/modules.html) document and learn about [Ruby Modules](https://ruby-doc.org/core-3.0.2/Module.html).

+Activity 2) Take some time to check the [RubyDocs](https://ruby-doc.org/) and keep them for reference.
+Check the latest version on the [CoreAPI](https://ruby-doc.org/) section.
+At the time of the publication of this document, it was [Version 3.0.2](https://ruby-doc.org/core-3.0.2/).
+Pay special attention to the [String](https://ruby-doc.org/core-3.0.2/String.html), [Array](https://ruby-doc.org/core-3.0.2/Array.html), [Hash](https://ruby-doc.org/core-3.0.2/Hash.html), [Enumerable](https://ruby-doc.org/core-3.0.2/Enumerable.html), [Class](https://ruby-doc.org/core-3.0.2/Class.html) and [Module](https://ruby-doc.org/core-3.0.2/Module.html) sections and check their methods out.

+Activity 3) On the branch folder create two Ruby files **_environment.rb_** and **_game.rb_**.

+Activity 4) On the _environment.rb_ file create a module named _Environment_ and then create on it three empty classes called _Depot_, _Control_ and _Human_.
+These classes and their methods will be described below, develop them according to those descriptions.

+The Depot class contains a [Hash](https://ruby-doc.org/core-3.0.2/Hash.html) called @packs which is fully accessible for other classes with the following data.

 ## The Challenge